 The Goldwater Foundation supports undergraduates in the last two years of their bachelor’s degree program.
 You, therefore, can be nominated in year 3 of your five-year bachelor’s program (for Goldwater purposes, this would be your sophomore year) and in year 4 of your five-year program (your junior year according to the Goldwater definition).
-The college you are attending can nominate you in year 3.
-The university you will be attending after you transfer can also nomination you for a Goldwater scholarship.
-In both cases, you will receive funding when you are at the university so the amount you will receive from the Goldwater Foundation will be determined by the costs and financial support you have while attending the university.
+The college you are attending for three years can nominate you in year 3.
+The institution you will be attending after you transfer can also nomination you for a Goldwater scholarship.
+In both cases, you will receive funding when you are at the second institution so the amount you will receive from the Goldwater Foundation will be determined by the costs and financial support on the second institution you attend.
 Finally, there is an important point to be made.
 The Goldwater Scholarship is an honor that is bestowed once.
-You cannot, for example, be nominated by your college and win a two-year award and then be nominated by the university for an additional year of support.
+You cannot, for example, be nominated by the first institution you attend and win a two-year award and then be nominated by the school you transfer to for an additional year of support.

 What’s the best strategy for writing the research essay?

 There are, of course, students who have never been involved in research.
-For their research essay, these students should develop a research proposal in an area of research that is of interest to them.
-As with any research proposal, the essay should put forward a question, present the relevant literature, present a hypothesis, outline the research methodology and discuss anticipated results.
-Just as with those students who are presenting and building upon prior research experience, those putting forward proposals for which they have no prior experience should work to convey their interest and ability to carry out the project.
+If you are one of these students, develop a research proposal in an area of research that interests you.
+The essay should put forward a question, present the relevant literature, present a hypothesis, outline the research methodology and discuss anticipated results.
+Just as with those students who are presenting research they have done, you should work to convey your interest in and ability to carry out the project.

 I have an opportunity to work for an internationally renowned laboratory for a year and will be taking a year sabbatical from school.
 Am I still eligible for my Goldwater Award when I return to my campus?